Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 Advertisement

-IEC Young Professionals candidates will need to have a valid job offer in Canada prior to their arrival, and participants will need to work for the same employer, in the same location, during their stay in Canada.
+The Young Professional Visa is an employer-specific work permit.
+Which means candidates will need to have a valid job offer in Canada before their arrival, and the candidate will need to work for the same employer, in the same location, during their stay in Canada.

 The IEC Young Professionals permit offers a number of advantages compared to the IEC Working Holiday Visa in Canada:

 Citizens of the countries below can create a profile to be considered for a Young Professionals work permit.
-Age eligibility and maximum validity varies from country to country.
+Age eligibility and maximum validity vary from country to country.

 To be eligible for an IEC Young Professionals work permit, candidates must: